 Frances (Chloe Grace Moretz) lost her mother a year ago and she is currently not speaking to her father.
 She is living in a New York City apartment with her best friend, Erica (Maika Monroe), but she still misses her mother dearly.
-Frances takes the subway to and from her job as a waitress at a nice restaurant, and one day she notices a purse that someone had left behind.
-Frances tries returning it to the lost and found but, when they are closed, Frances decides to take the purse home.
+Frances takes the subway to and from her job as a waitress at a nice restaurant, and one day she notices a purse that someone left behind on the subway.
+Frances tries returning it to the lost and found, but when they are closed, Frances decides to take the purse home.

 The Pros & Cons

 Greta, and the actress playing her, were definitely the best parts of this movie.
 Greta was insane and Isabelle Huppert did a great job of dialing up the character’s intensity, creepiness, and kindness whenever the situation called for any of these things.
 Isabelle Huppert did a really good job of making all of the character’s different moods feel natural.
 This was what made the character feel so insane, because I never knew which version of Greta would be the one to react to any given situation.